javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/10-average-age/task.md

 # Get average age

-Write the function `getAverageAge(users)` that gets an array of objects with property `age` and gets the average.
+Write the function `getAverageAge(users)` that gets an array of objects with property `age` and returns the average age.

 The formula for the average is `(age1 + age2 + ... + ageN) / N`.